 - Job openings

-Write them down and then get them done.
+Write things down and get them done!

-Step 5: Repeat your successes
+Repeat your successes:

 - Know your best customers: what they like, where they live, and what other products that they might buy.

 - Understand the service level and preferences they desire.